 Ms. Personius is entering her fourth year teaching at OSCS.
 She teaches both English and French.
 English class takes the dimensions of Literature to another level; exploring grammar, sentence structure, grade-level vocabulary, and the writing process.
 French is offered for middle school students from grades 6-8.
 This course is a three year course that provides students with two high school credits, fulfilling the high school requirement!
 We strive to challenge our students on a higher-order of thinking level.

 Middle school science and math are taught by Mr. Sterling.
 Science is a spiral curriculum both with the way the different fields of science are presented and the various methods students learn.
 Hands on experiments with group roles and responsibilities, research, data representation and interpretation, pictorial models and notes, interactive online video, animations, and activities all play a role in our dynamic classroom.
 We take field trips to the Florida Solar Energy Center, the Brevard Landfill, the new Recycling Center in Brevard, and we have taken trips to the water treatment facilities when allowed.
-The 2016-2017 school year is our first year having an elective science fair!
-Students have a 30 minute study hall every day to stay on top of their assignments.
 Many students are working on individual and group science fair projects that will go on to the Brevard County Science Fair on the elementary or middle school level!

 Middle school math keeps up with the Florida Common Curriculum and the Common Core Standards.
-We have a modo: slow and steady.
+Our modo is slow and steady wins the race.
 We take our time and work on less problems, but focus on verbal discussion and various ways of solving the same problem.
 These experiences allow students to expand their understanding while feeling confident in their own style of problem solving.
 While various methods are taught, students choose the path that makes the most sense to them, and that allows them to solve a problem in the time allotted.
 Both math and science allow students to reference notes and previous assignments to help them, even during most assessments.